 However, the injuries happen more often than the lack of coverage implies.

-Some cases had average spinal fusion settlements, whereas others got abnormally high settlements.
+Some cases had average spinal fusion settlements, whereas others had abnormally high settlements.
 Either way, a cervical fusion claim can lead to a substantial payment.

 One example of a cervical fusion claim involved a New Jersey man caught in a car accident.